binaryaaron/weightlifting-is-fun/weightlifting.md

 <img src="figure/minimal-timeplots1.png" title="Major lifts progression over time, by quarter. red diamond is the best lift for the quarter, black line is median weight lifted for the quarter.
 This includes warm up weights." alt="Major lifts progression over time, by quarter. red diamond is the best lift for the quarter, black line is median weight lifted for the quarter.
 This includes warm up weights." style="display: block; margin: auto;" /><img src="figure/minimal-timeplots2.png" title="Major lifts progression over time, by quarter. red diamond is the best lift for the quarter, black line is median weight lifted for the quarter.
 This includes warm up weights." alt="Major lifts progression over time, by quarter. red diamond is the best lift for the quarter, black line is median weight lifted for the quarter.
 This includes warm up weights." style="display: block; margin: auto;" />

-I like seeing that overall, it's clear that i'm getting stronger, both in pounds moved and in the ratio of pounds moved to bodyweight (though not so great in the overhead or olympic lifts as much, but i suppose that's expected. )
+I like seeing that overall, it's clear that i'm getting stronger, both in pounds moved and in the ratio of pounds moved to bodyweight (though not so great in the overhead or olympic lifts as much, but i suppose that's expected. ) I should probably train my front squat a bit more and perhaps track other lifts, like overhead squats or snatch assistance movements.

 ### I've lifted almost two million pounds in two years
-...Which is a cool thing.

 ```r
 sum(lifting$totalweightperset)
 ```
+...Which is a cool thing.

 ```
 ## [1] 1851664